kjon-life/vscode-paste-image/ISSUES.md

 The `vsce` package has been deprecated and renamed to `@vscode/vsce`.
 We need to update our build scripts and dependencies to use the new package.

 ### Tasks:
-- [ ] Update package.json to replace vsce with @vscode/vsce
+- [x] Update package.json to replace vsce with @vscode/vsce
-- [ ] Update any build scripts that reference vsce
+- [x] Update any build scripts that reference vsce
-- [ ] Verify that packaging the extension still works correctly
+- [x] Verify that packaging the extension still works correctly

 **Labels:** dependencies, build

 ---

-## Issue 3: Update ESLint and Related Packages
+## Issue 3: Update ESLint and Related Packages (COMPLETED)

 **Title:** Update ESLint and Related Packages